 SpaceOps will utilize previous flight rated and proven technologies to form the basis for manufacturing spacecraft vehicles, and will incorporate the latest modern avionics and flight systems for ensuring safety, reliability, and economical operation.
 Utilizing the best technology and lessons learned from NASA's Mercury, Gemini, and Apollo Programs will help to develop the new design for SpaceOps' soon to be manufactured spacecraft "Eclipse".
-The spacecraft will be designed to carry two crew and approximately 10,000 pounds of cargo, depending on the ultimate weight of the spacecraft.
+The spacecraft will be designed to carry two crew members able to conduct Extra Vehicular Activities (EVA) once in orbit.
+The spacecraft will be able to carry approximately 40,000 pounds of cargo, depending on the ultimate weight of the spacecraft and the booster requirements.

-The business model is built to solve the problem of 'blank sheet design' that all other industry players' battle.
+The business model is built to solve the problem of 'blank sheet design' that all other industry players battle.
 The Eclipse spacecraft will be a 21st Century version of the Gemini.
 The structure will be nearly identical to the original NASA plan with avionics and electronics substituted for modern 'off-the-shelf' products that need only be integrated.
 The research and development activities which typically take decades and billions of dollars have already been completed.
 In fact, the Gemini has flown thirteen times previously and is already man-rated.
 SpaceOps has 90% of the original plans converted to a 3-D CAD model.
 Phase 1 of the business model is approximately 50% completed.

-SpaceOps is entering into a Space Act Agreement with NASA.
-The agreement, which is in the first draft stage as of this writing, will allow SpaceOps to engage NASA facilities, technicians and engineers for some of the manufacturing and system engineering work on the project.
-The NASA space flight centers, especially Marshall in Huntsville, Alabama and Johnson in Houston, Texas, have many hundreds of available engineers and technicians available for hire.
-Additionally, they have specialized manufacturing processes and assembly facilities available for rent.
+SpaceOps could enter into a Space Act Agreement with NASA.
+The agreement could allow SpaceOps to engage NASA facilities, technicians and engineers for some of the manufacturing and system engineering work on the project.
+The NASA space flight centers, especially Marshall in Huntsville, Alabama and Johnson in Houston, Texas, have many hundreds of available engineers and technicians that could be included in the agreement.
+Additionally, they have specialized manufacturing processes and assembly facilities that could be available for rent.
 SpaceOps was established to fill a significant void of readily available modern-day spacecraft in the United States.
-With the retirement of the Space Shuttle Program, the United States is relying on the Russian Soyuz to launch American crews and cargo into space.
-Relying on Russian flight hardware to maintain the Space Station is considered by many American space experts as risky, extremely expensive, and politically sensitive.
 SpaceOps' Eclipse spacecraft will offer an economical and safe alternative for U.S. Government agencies, prime contractors, satellite manufacturers, and other organizations or individuals having a desire or requirement for space flight.
 Launch operations will be conducted by proven, certified contractors that have the experience and capacity for safely launching a fully loaded (including crew and cargo) Eclipse spacecraft into orbit.
 As a result of outsourcing the launch role to a major contractor, SpaceOps can concentrate on crew flight training, planning cargo capacity, and preparing flight manifests, and will as a result, avoid the expense of maintaining a launch operation on a daily basis.
 In addition, by outsourcing the spacecraft manufacturing, SpaceOps can avoid spending millions of dollars on facilities and equipment infrastructure and engineering manufacturing expertise.